The Most Iconic London Fashion Week Moments Over the Past 10 Years

 2. Vivienne Westwood’s Protest Runway (2019)

-Late Dame Vivienne Westwood was acquainted with using fashion as activism, and her show in 2019 at LFW was not an exception.
-The models strided down the catwalk spouting spoken-word poetry and threat warnings of climatic change to render it the most politicized of recent seasons.
+The late Dame Vivienne Westwood was acquainted with using fashion as activism, and her show in 2019 at LFW was not an exception.
+The models strided down the catwalk spouting spoken-word poetry and threat warnings of climate change to render it the most politicised of recent seasons.
 Westwood herself emerged, dressed in a regal attire, summoning the people to take action on climate injustice.
-The show was not just fashion—it was a call to the masses, remembering the fashion world that sustainability is no longer an option.
+The show was not just fashion—it was a call to the masses, reminding the fashion world that sustainability is no longer an option.

 3. Jaws Dropped at Richard Quinn’s Queen-Endorsed Show (2018)